seanhatton/repronim.org/content/resources/tutorials/data-management-and-sharing.md

   * **Best:** Use NIDM to create or map the data dictionary to standard variable names and value sets.
 NIDM also provides additional semantics, i.e., the necessary human knowledge for both humans and machines to interpret and relate data elements.
 NIDM utilizes community ontologies to provide this knowledge in the form of a common vocabulary and relationships between terms, e.g., Freesurfer variable *caudate\_left\_volume* maps to the term “caudate nucleus” in the UBERON anatomical ontology.
 Caudate nucleus is part of the striatum and telencephalon.
 * **Metadata for processing pipelines**:  Metadata is also important for understanding how the data were processed, e.g., when using Freesurfer to generate a volume of the caudate nucleus, information on the Freesurfer run such as what flags were set should be recorded.
 NIDM provides a standards-compliant way to capture these details.
 ReproNim has integrated NIDM into major neuroimaging packages, currently Freesurfer, ANTS, SFL and SPM so that metadata is automatically captured and formatted according to NIDM.

-## Element 2: Related Tools, Software and/or Code:
+## Element 2: Related Tools, Software and/or Code

 What tools can be used to work with shared data?